vsoch/vsoch.github.io/_posts/2020/2020-04-06-s3-minio-multipart-presigned-upload.md

 ```

 I'm not showing these calls in the context of their functions - you can look
-at the full code in the pull request to get this.
-The main thing to understand is that (a very
-basic flow) for the legacy upload endpoint is:
+at the full code in the <a href="https://github.com/singularityhub/sregistry/pull/297" target="blank"> pull request </a> to get this.
+The main thing to understand is that (a very basic flow) for the legacy upload endpoint is:

 <ol class="custom-counter">
    <li>Singularity looks for _multipart endpoint, 404 defaults to <a href="https://github.com/sylabs/scs-library-client/blob/master/client/push.go#L287" target="_blank">the legacy endpoint</a></li>